Positively Impacting Lives

 ThinkBox + Altura + The Stennett Company + E3 Connections

 - Invested over $5,000 in school supplies to DC Housing Authority students.

-- Funded over $1,000 in community grants for educational trips for low-income residents.
+- Funded over $1,000 in community grants to low-income residents.

 - Provided paid internships to college students at a living wage.